Super-NES/beautiful-jekyll/index.md

 **What is the maximum number of connections?**

-To answer that question, we had to calculate what was the average number of connections we wanted every user to have.
+To answer that question, we had to calculate the average number of connections we wanted for every user.
 Since the network can grow and change, a fixed number (**O(1)**) would not be reliable.
 At the same time, having each user connected to every person in the network (**O(N)**) could cause bandwidth issues.
-We decided that a logarithmic scale (**O(log(N))**) was ideal.
+We settled on a logarithmic scale (**O(log(N))**).

-However, through testing and trial-and-error, we discovered that a logarithmic scale can cause unusual bugs when the network is less than 5 users.
-Therefore, we use 5 connections as our baseline and when the network grows beyond the point, it switches back to logarithmic growth.
+However, through testing and trial-and-error, we discovered that this solutions causes unusual bugs when the network is less than 5 users.
+Therefore, we use 5 as our baseline and when the network grows beyond the point, it transitions to logarithmic growth.

 ```javascript
   hasReachedMax() {